babbadeckl/HackTheBox-Writeups/Lame/README.md

 Service Info: OSs: Unix, Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-So we have an open FTP port (21) with Anonymous login allowed, an SSH port (22), open samba ports (139,445) and a a distrubuted c/c++ compiler server on port 3632.
+So we have an open FTP port (21) with Anonymous login allowed, an SSH port (22), open samba ports (139,445) and a distrubuted c/c++ compiler server on port 3632.

 ## Examine Port 21 - Anonymous allowed